tlab-wide/V2X_E2E_Simulator/docs/Simple-AV/Awsim msg/Awsim Topic list/index.md

 ### AWSIM Topics

 The list of Topics above shows all the topics related to Awsim.
 But, which one of them are being published by Awsim and which ones do the Awsim subscives to.
 Generally Awsim publishes all of the topics instead the Control command ones.
 You can see the full relation and published/subscribed topics using the command below.
+Also, you can visit [Awsim ROS2 topic lists](https://tier4.github.io/AWSIM/Components/ROS2/ROS2TopicList/) from the Awsim Documentation.

 ```bash
 rqt_graph